raheelam98/DataAnalysis/Excel/Excel_Formulas/readme.md

 #### 3. VLOOKUP in-depth
 VLOOKUP (Vertical Lookup) searches for a value in the first column of a table and returns a value in the same row from a specified column.
 - Formula **` =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup]) `**
-Example
+- **Example :**
-• To find the price of an item in a list where the item names are in column A and prices in column B, =VLOOKUP("Apple", A:B, 2, FALSE) returns the price of "Apple".
+ To find the price of an item in a list where the item names are in column A and prices in column B, =VLOOKUP("Apple", A:B, 2, FALSE) returns the price of "Apple".
-Key Points
+**Key Points :**
-• Ensure the lookup value is in the first column of the table array.
+- Ensure the lookup value is in the first column of the table array.
-• Use FALSE for an exact match and TRUE for an approximate match.
+- Use FALSE for an exact match and TRUE for an approximate match.

 #### 4. Data Validation: Creating Rules to Ensure Data Integrity
 Data validation is used to create rules that restrict the type of data or the values that users can enter a cell.

-Steps
+**Steps :**
 1. Select the cells where you want to apply data validation.
 2. Go to the Data tab and click on Data Validation.
-3.Set the criteria for data validation (e.g., whole number, list, date) Example
+3.Set the criteria for data validation (e.g., whole number, list, date) **Example :**
 To restrict a cell to accept only whole numbers between 1 and 100:
 1. Select the cell(s).
 2. Go to Data Validation > Settings tab.
 3. In Allow, select Whole number.
 4. Set the minimum and maximum values to 1 and 100, respectively.
-Tips
+**Tips :**
-• Use custom formulas for more complex validation rules.
+- Use custom formulas for more complex validation rules.
-• Add input messages and error alerts to guide users.
+- Add input messages and error alerts to guide users.